NuBrakes Blog Brake Lights: 6 Reasons Why Your Brake Light is On Image

 Worn brake pads can also cause a reduction in brake fluid level as the caliper pistons need to stretch further to contact the rotor, causing your brake warning light to illuminate.

-• Malfunction of the Anti-Lock Braking System
+3. Malfunction of the Anti-Lock Braking System

 An ABS brake warning light turns on if the antilock brake system (ABS) is malfunctioning.
 The malfunction can be anything from an electrical fault to a dirty wheel speed sensor.
 Make sure to have a professional mechanic look over your ABS codes to figure out what's wrong.

-• Sensor Failure
+4. Sensor Failure

-Many sensors are linked to the brake system in your car such as the parking brake sensor, master cylinder, or ABS.
+Many sensors are linked to the brake system in your car, such as the parking brake sensor, master cylinder, or ABS.
 Any failure of any of these sensors can cause your dashboard brake light to turn on.

-• Brake Fluid Levels Are Low
+5. Low Brake Fluid Levels

 The brake fluid level in the system is monitored by a sensor in the brake master cylinder.
 The sensor will turn on the brake light if the fluid level falls below the minimum threshold since it can signal a brake fluid leak.

-• Rear Brake Light Bulb Fault
+6. Rear Brake Light Bulb Fault

 Some car computers monitor the rear brake tail light bulb, which could be a single bulb or an array of LED bulbs at the back of a car.
 If the tail light bulb burns out or dims, the brake warning light may illuminate to alert the driver that their rear brake lights are out to prevent rear-end incidents.

-How Brake Tail Lights Work
+How does Brake Tail Light Work?

 The brake pedal, striker, brake light switch, lights, fuses, and wiring all make up your brake system related to your brake tail lights.
 When you press the brake pedal, it connects with the brake light switch attached, allowing the brake tail lights to illuminate.

 This switch informs your brake tail lights that the pedal has been depressed by the electrical components.
 When you take your foot off the brake pedal, the striker disengages the brake tail light switch, turning off the brake tail lights.
-Even though this is a simple description of how brake tail lights work, damage to the striker or brake light switch could cause brake tail light problems.
+Although this is a simple description of how brake tail lights work, damage to the striker or brake light switch could cause brake tail light problems.

-Why Is There A Third Brake Light?
+Why Is There a Third Brake Light?

 The third brake light, often known as a safety brake lamp or a high-level brake light, alerts other drivers when you apply the brakes.
 This is useful for situations where other vehicles block the view of the left and right brake lights.